Quotients of the square of a curve by a mixed action, further quotients and Albanese morphisms: Abstract

 We study \emph{mixed surfaces}, the minimal resolution $S$ of the singularities of a quotient $(C \times C)/G$ of the {\em square} of a curve by a finite group of automorphisms that contains elements not preserving the factors.
 We study them through the \emph{further quotients} $(C \times C)/G'$ where $G' \supset G$.

-As first application we prove that if the irregularity is at least $3$, then $S$ is also minimal.
+As a first application we prove that if the irregularity is at least $3$, then $S$ is also minimal.
 The result is sharp.

-The main result is a complete description of the Albanese morphism of $S$ through a determined further quotient $(C \times C)/G'$ that is an \'etale cover of the symmetric square of a curve.
+The main result is a complete description of the Albanese morphism of $S$ through a well determined further quotient $(C \times C)/G'$ that is an \'etale cover of the symmetric square of a curve.
 In particular, if the irregularity of $S$ is at least $2$, then $S$ has maximal Albanese dimension.

-We apply our result to all the {\em semi-isogenous} mixed surfaces of maximal Albanese dimension constructed by Cancian and Frapporti, relating them with the other constructions of surfaces of general type having the same invariants in the literature.
+We apply our result to all the {\em semi-isogenous} mixed surfaces of maximal Albanese dimension constructed by Cancian and Frapporti, relating them with the other constructions appearing in the literature of surfaces of general type having the same invariants.